Yandex Cloud

 2. Review the format of the data coming from Managed Service for Apache Kafka®.

-3. Create a table in ksqlDB to capture the data stream from the Apache Kafka® topic.
+3. Create a ksqlDB table to write a data stream from the Apache Kafka® topic.

 4. Get test data from the Managed Service for Apache Kafka® cluster.